 What defines ANSI Standards?

 The American National Standards Institute, or ANSI, has developed safety minimums for manufacturers and their products.
 And for over 100 years they have ensured the safety of American workers on the job site.
-These government regulated guidelines set the requirements for items.
-Like safety glasses, hard hats, work gloves, and apparel.
+These government regulated guidelines set the requirements for items like safety vests, safety glasses and hard hats.
 And the ANSI rating depends on the job site and hazards present.
 Most of all, workplace safety is a cornerstone of the agency.

 Since there are 11,500 ANSI standard approval processes, they follow a set of core principles.
 And t